dalehamel/mctop-tool-example/docs/00100-hotkeys.md

 access, with primitive abilities to sort each column.
 Detecting hot keys can inform application decisions on how to utilize caching patterns under load.

-An investigation into a cache hotspotting lead to a eBPF-based redevelopment of the original original libpcap-based `mctop` tool.
+An investigation into a cache hot-spotting lead to a eBPF-based redevelopment of the original original libpcap-based `mctop` tool.

 ## mctop

-The mctop tool was originally developed by etsy [@etsy-mctop], who wrote an informative blog post [mctop-blog-post ]on the topic that originally drove them to develop the tool.
-This concept was developed further by tumbler in a similar tool, called "memkeys" [@tumblr-memkeys].
+The `mctop` tool was originally developed by etsy [@etsy-mctop], who wrote an informative blog post [mctop-blog-post ]on the topic that originally drove them to develop the tool.
+This concept was developed further by tumbler in a similar tool, `memkeys` [@tumblr-memkeys].

 This is a screen capture of the redeveloped mctop built on eBPF and USDT
 tracing: